North Carolina Supreme Court passing for now on ruling if ballots in close race are valid

 RALEIGH, N.C.
 (AP) — The North Carolina Supreme Court dismissed on Wednesday a request by the trailing candidate in an extremely close race for a seat on this same court to rule now on whether well over 60,000 ballots should be removed from the tally.

-The dismissal of the legal motion by Griffin to bypass Wake County Superior Court appears to slow down the effort to determine whether he or current Associate Justice Allison Riggs, a Democrat, will win an eight-year term.
+The dismissal of the legal motion by Griffin to bypass Wake County Superior Court could slow down the effort to determine whether he or current Associate Justice Allison Riggs, a Democrat, will win an eight-year term.

 After recounts and the election board’s dismissal of Griffin’s election protests, Riggs leads Griffin — a judge on the intermediate-level Court of Appeals — by 734 votes from more 5.5 million ballots cast in the race.

 With Election Day held 2 1/2 months ago, the order directs the Wake County court to “proceed expeditiously” considering Griffin’s appeals.
-No scheduling was immediately disclosed late Wednesday.
-But it’s very possible that the protest could ultimately return to the Supreme Court.
+It’s very possible that the protest appeals ultimately return to the Supreme Court.

 The timing of the dismissal was a bit surprising.
 The order was issued as the justices were still in the process of receiving legal briefs from the candidates and the state board on whether to issue the writ.
 The briefing schedule was to close on Friday.

-Note: This story was first published on Jan.
-22, 2025.
-It was updated on Jan.
-23, 2025, to correct that Earls wrote about lack of evidence of fraudulent voting and her perception about the court’s preferred outcome, not Riggs.
-This story was also corrected to fix a dropped quote mark and dropped word in Earls’ quote about confidence.